GA-CyberWorkforceAcademy/GTA-Labs/snort.md

 The Snort utility is installed on the snort container.
-The home directory includes a start snort.sh script that will start the utility in Network Intrustion Dection Mode, and display alerts to the console.
+The home directory includes a start snort.sh script that will start the utility in Network Intrusion Detection Mode, and display alerts to the console.
 For this lab, you are required to start snort with:

 ```